payu-india/CMS-Chatbot/docs/WEB Integration/checkout-express/integration-checkout-express-response-handler.md

 ## Next Steps

-You can use the  <a href="get-order-details-api" target="_blank"> Get Order Details API</a> if you want to fetch the order details and order status for a given transaction id (txn id).
+You can use the  <a href="https://docs.payu.in/reference/get-order-details-api/" target="_blank"> Get Order Details API</a> if you want to fetch the order details and order status for a given transaction id (txn id).